-(3) The excess generation adjustments for ESI IDs, which have PV or wind generation of equal to or lower than the DG registration threshold, as described in Section 16.5, Registration of a Resource Entity, behind the meter and that have an Advanced Metering System (AMS) integrated meter or Municipally Owned Utility (MOU) / Electric Cooperative (EC) Non-BUSIDRRQ IDR that measures the excess energy flow into the ERCOT System in 15-minute intervals, shall be determined using the actual 15-minute interval data, if available.
+(3) The excess generation adjustments for ESI IDs, which have UDG made up of PV or wind generation behind the meter and that have an Advanced Metering System (AMS) integrated meter or Municipally Owned Utility (MOU) / Electric Cooperative (EC) Non-BUSIDRRQ IDR that measures the excess energy flow into the ERCOT System in 15-minute intervals, shall be determined using the actual 15-minute interval data, if available.

-11.4.4.3 Load Reduction for Excess from Other Distributed Generation
+11.4.4.3 Load Reduction for Excess from Other Distributed Generators

 (1) AML for ESI IDs with DG that is neither PV nor wind shall be adjusted as follows:

-For ESI IDs with non-IDRs installed, AML shall be reduced for excess generation from ESI IDs with DG generation of equal to or lower than the DG registration threshold behind the meter where there is a meter that measures excess energy flow into the ERCOT System in a separate register.
+For ESI IDs with non-IDRs installed, AML shall be reduced for excess generation from ESI IDs with UDGs behind the meter where there is a meter that measures excess energy flow into the ERCOT System in a separate register.
 Only ESI IDs that have been assigned a DG profile segment as specified in Load Profiling Guide Appendix D, Profile Decision Tree, shall be eligible for this reduction.

 All intervals in the meter read period shall be reduced by the following amount: